Nov. 17, 2020

 The 2019 Top 40 under 40 winner hopes his TEDx presentation will give the audience a new way to look at mental health care.
 “Every member of the audience has a deep stake in mental health and our collective approach to mental health care is not working,” he says.
 “The demand is greater than ever; the public conversation needs to be exchanged for collective action.

-The aim of Toor’s talk will be how the medical profession needs to become “deep listeners,” with her focus being on women and young girls in poverty.
-“Improving access to long-acting birth control can strengthen families, communities and nations and truly help break the cycle of poverty,” says the doctor, who maintains it’s her role to “hear, encourage and support” her patients’ goals.
+The aim of Dr. Rupinder Toor’s talk will be how the medical profession needs to become “deep listeners,” with her focus being on women and young girls in poverty.
+Says the physician who opened the Northeast Calgary Women’s Clinic in 2007: “Improving access to long-acting birth control can strengthen families, communities and nations and truly help break the cycle of poverty.

 “In my work, deep engagement is to hear my patients’ stories,” explains Toor, “and when I start to see patterns and gaps, I report this to the appropriate stakeholder and advocate for my patients’ needs in a responsible and passionate way.
 I become a deep listener and then an amplifier for the lives of people who may not typically have a voice that is strong enough in society to be heard.

-“I suppose deep engagement is when you know something well enough that you can present it simply,” adds the woman who has plans to start a new not-for-profit initiative called Project EmpowHER in 2020.
+“I suppose deep engagement is when you know something well enough that you can present it simply,” adds the woman who launched a new not-for-profit initiative called Project EmpowHER earlier in 2020.
 “It’s what you hear when you listen deeply, after you cut out all the noise.”

 Deep dive into deep topic

-After a speaker finishes discussing their idea, facilitators and animateurs will guide participants to various spots in the library where interactive activities or further discussions will occur, in what Perkins is quick to point out is a “safe space . . . one where everyone can ‘play’ with ideas.”
+After a speaker finishes discussing their idea, interactive activities or further discussions will occur in small breakout groups, in what Perkins is quick to point out is a “safe space . . . one where everyone can ‘play’ with ideas.”

 Playing on the image of a Cirque du Soleil big top, Perkins asks us to “imagine a big tent where a troupe (TEDxCalgary) brings the ideas to town.
 And yes, there are performers but the production is only as good as the crowd . . . a passive crowd is never as rewarding as one that is truly engaged.
 We want your ideas, your voice . . . we need you to look up from your devices and engage eye to eye.”